mlecauchois/pablonet/README.md

 ### GPU server setup

 Currently, the device is not able to do inference.
-We use a non-distilled Stable Diffusion under the hood which would not be able to run on a Pi.
-Until we distill the model and add a Jetson to future devices, it is necessary to setup a remote GPU server.
+I use a non-distilled Stable Diffusion under the hood which would not be able to run on a Pi.
+Until the model is distilled and a Jetson is added to future devices, it is necessary to setup a remote GPU server.

 **Custom Deployment**

-We released a Docker image containing all the required packages and code: [matthieulc/pablonet:latest](https://hub.docker.com/r/matthieulc/pablonet).
+I released a simple Docker image containing all the required packages and code: [matthieulc/pablonet:latest](https://hub.docker.com/r/matthieulc/pablonet).
 You can use the container serving service of your choice.

 **RunPod Deployment**

-Here, we detail the steps to setup a server on RunPod specifically, which should be doable in under 10 minutes.
+Here are the steps to setup a server on RunPod specifically, which should be doable in under 10 minutes.

 - Create a persistent storage volume in order to cache the TensorRT engine, which is GPU-specific.
 - Create a new pod with: